metal-stack/docs/docs/src/development/proposals/MEP16/README.md

                     namespace: firewall
                     name: firewall-monitor-${CLUSTER_NAME}
 ```

+Here the firewall-controller-config will be referenced by the `MetalStackCluster` as a `Secret`.
+Please note that the `secretRef`s in `additionalFiles` will not be fetched and will directly be passed to the `FirewallDeployment`.
+At first the reconciliation of it in the FCM will fail due to the missing Kubeconfig secret.
+After the `MetalStackCluster` has been marked as ready, CAPI will create this missing secret.
+Effectively the firewall and initial control plane node should be created at the same time.

 This approach allows maximum flexibility as intended by Cluster API and is still able to provide robust rolling updates of firewalls.